Afi223/Port-Scanner/README.md

-# Basic Port Scanner
+# Port Scanner

-**Scanner.py** — a small, educational port scanner (python).
+**Scanner.py** — a educational port scanner (python).
-This repository contains a simple port scanner for learning and testing network behavior on systems you own or have written permission to test.
+This repository contains a  port scanner for learning and testing network behavior on systems you own or have written permission to test.

 ---